Hoi An Pagodas and Temples Where the Spiritual Life of the Locals Shows

 The Famous Old Temples in Hoi An Ancient City

-There still exist 43 temples in Hoi An venerating gods, saints, sages and the souls of heroes and benefactors of the people and community.
-The size of the temples depends on the fame of the venerated person and economic conditions of the community.
+There still exist 43 temples in Hoi An venerating gods, saints, sages, and the souls of heroes, and benefactors of the people and community.
+The size of the temples depends on the fame of the venerated person and the economic conditions of the community.
 In general, they are valuable collections of folkloric arts and cultural works of the populace.

 Here are the famous old temples in Hoi An Ancient City to visit.